kyanroh/BT4222FinalProject/README.md

 Model 5: Hybrid Model <br />

+- To provide a combination of games based on the different model.

 ## How to Run

 To run our Python code and generate game recommendations, download the entire repository to your local computer, and follow these steps: <br />